FOREX-Dollar weakens on repositioning before weekend

 at 102.65 yen.

-The euro has been weighed down over the past two weeks by
+The euro has been weighed down in the past two weeks by

 concerns about the euro zone's economic prospects and

-rose marginally in July, held back by a decline in the cost of
+marginally in July as a decline in the cost of energy offset

-index for final demand edged up 0.1 percent after a 0.4 percent
+price index for final demand edged up 0.1 percent after a 0.4

 Business conditions for manufacturers in New York state